HOW TO BOOK GUESTS:

 - The person and his story is relevant to the vast majority of people, or be of national or international interest

-- The guest must be able to be present in the studios of KQED in San Francisco, or their publisher or sponsor is prepared to pay for a remote studio and engineer.
-Tech Nation Media will handle the costs for the San Francisco studio and engineer, as well as the ISDN line.
+- The guest must be able to be either (1) present in the studios of KQED in San Francisco, or (2) their publisher or sponsor is prepared to cover the cost of a remote studio and engineer (approximately $150).
+Tech Nation Media will handle the costs for the local San Francisco studio and engineer, as well as the ISDN line.

-For BioTech Nation, most interviews are conducted at the International BIO conference each spring, and are usually 7-10 minutes in length.
-Some BioTech Nation interviews are longer, and some guests are sometimes interviewed at other times.
-Please contact firstname.lastname@example.org with essential information about guest to be interviewed and ...
+Interviews are normally conducted at KQED in San Francisco or at the International BIO conference each spring, and are usually 7-25 minutes in length depending on content.
+Please contact email@example.com with essential information about the guest to be interviewed and ...

-1. What is the product(s) you are trying to create, or problem you are trying to solve?
+1. What is the problem they are trying to solve, or the product(s) they are trying to create?

-2. What is the science driving your product(s)?
+2. What is the emergent technology and/or breakthrough science involved?

-6. Where are you in the science-to-product life cycle?
+4. Where is the effort in the science-to-product life cycle?

 Step 1.
-Send MEDIA KITS and MATERIALS to Tech Nation Media:
+As appropriate, email pitches to firstname.lastname@example.org and/or send MEDIA KITS and MATERIALS to Tech Nation Media:

 Tech Nation Media/KQED-FM